Previous Page Next Page

 • The reporter gives information that requires an assessment.

-• The information does not meet the legal definition of abuse, neglect, or exploitation.
+• The information does not meet the legal definition of abuse or neglect for Child Protective Investigations (CPI) or abuse, neglect, or exploitation for Adult Protective Services (APS).

 3160 Standards Compliance

-There are two types of Standards Compliance I&Rs:
+There are two types of I&R Standards Compliance reports:

-The intake specialist completes only an I&R to existing DCL or RCCL case if the report is about both of the following:
+The intake specialist only completes an intake if the report is about both of the following:

-• Standards compliance in a DCR or RCCR operation.
+• Possible standards compliance issues in a DCR or RCCR operation or home.

 • Information relevant to an open DCI or RCCI case.